ThomasLuypaert/soundscapeR/README.md

 with user-defined width to the total soundscape saturation at each unique time of day.

 ## 9\.
-Compare acoustic space use for different types of sound
+Comparing acoustic space use for different types of sound

 The set of indices included in the `soundscaper` package each capture unique properties of sound, and are thus sensitive to different sound